Olivia de Havilland: 1963–1988: Later films and television

+During these tours, de Havilland reconnected with the United States and her American audience, past and present.
+Having lived in France for nearly twenty years, she considered moving back to the East Coast, particularly Washington, D.C.
+Ultimately, she never left her home in Paris.

+Additionally, during the late 1970s, de Havilland visited numerous US cities, raising funds for “Venture,” a $100 million program to expand missions of the Episcopal Church.
+She also appeared at several tributes to Gone With the Wind, notably the lavish 40th anniversary celebration led by film historian Ron Haver at the Los Angeles County Museum of Art in 1979.

 In the 1980s, her television work included an Agatha Christie television film Murder Is Easy (1982), the television drama The Royal Romance of Charles and Diana (1982) in which she played the Queen Mother, and the 1986 ABC miniseries North and South, Book II.
 Her performance in the television film Anastasia: The Mystery of Anna (1986), as Dowager Empress Maria, earned her a Golden Globe Award for Best Supporting Actress in a Series, Miniseries or Television Film.
 In 1988, de Havilland appeared in the HTV romantic television drama The Woman He Loved; it was her final screen performance.